junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Sam chuckles so loud that he has to put a hand before his mouth.

 "Seriously?"
 Crowley glares at him.
 "Tell me, among two of us, which one of us break the deals and cheat more often?
 Tell me a single time I didn't hold my end of the deal -- exception applies, things I can't control doesn't count.
-You can think of any?"
+Can you think of any?"

 Dean considers and makes a loud huffing sound.
 Surprisingly, Crowley's telling the truth.
 "Who would know, you're actually the honest one."